xpack/update-checker-ts/README.md

 Note: be sure C style comments are used, C++ styles are not parsed by [ESLint](http://eslint.org).

+### Known issues

+- more recent versions of "is-installed-globally" fail on Windows; as a workaround, the module is set to "0.1.0".

 ### How to publish

 * `npm run fix`